 But…as much as I love this food, and as well it can serve as the foundation of your cat’s diet; variety is still critically important, so please incorporate other wholesome, natural brands in your rotation.

-For cats with kidney disease: This is a very high protein food.
-While older cats absolutely need more high quality protein as they age, and some research supports even very high protein diets for CRF kitties, there is opposing research that finds longer life and fewer crises with low protein food–but those studies were funded by companies that make that food.
-Overall, the protein issue is still controversial.
+For cats with CKD (chronic kidney disease): This is a very high protein food.
+While older cats absolutely need adequate high quality protein as they age, research suggests that cats live longer with fewer crises with low protein food.
+However, the protein issue is still controversial.
 The phosphorus level of the canned food is 0.29%, and in the dry food it is 0.8%.
-I would advise you to discuss it with your veterinarian, but the answer will almost certainly be “no” because most vets do not truly understand feline nutrition.
-They are educated and influenced by the pet food companies who make kidney diets–who obviously have a financial interest in convincing vets to sell those foods.
-This food will often tempt even sick cats to eat, so it may be useful, but you may want to alternate it with a lower protein food.
-All I can tell you is that my own cat Flynn, who was recently diagnosed with CRF, still gets his raw diet and this cat food, among others, and I have no intention of changing or putting him on k/d or anything remotely like it.
-Maybe he won’t live as long…maybe he will…but he still enjoys eating and that’s what matters most!
+You should discuss any food change with your veterinarian, but the answer will almost certainly be “no,” so we do NOT recommend this food for cats with advanced kidney disease.
+On the other hand, this food will often tempt even sick cats to eat, so it may be useful, but you may want to alternate it with a lower protein food.

 What is not in Instinctive Choice